Justin Upton’s grand slam powers Angels past Twins, 10-3

 Australian left-hander Lewis Thorpe yielded three hits over four innings in his first start of the season for Minnesota.

-Both starters faced the minimum nine batters through three innings, but the Angels got to Thorpe with a two-out rally capped by Walsh’s two-run, seeing-eye single to center.
+“I felt good out there and felt like I belonged,” said Thorpe, who has been at the Twins’ alternate training site. “(Trout and Shohei Ohtani) are two excellent hitters, and they’ve got a good lineup.
+You can’t really be intimidated, or they’re going to beat you.”

 The Twins chased Heaney and then scored three runs on three consecutive hits off Aaron Slegers (1-0), but Los Angeles reclaimed the lead with three straight singles in the sixth.
-Shohei Ohtani shattered his bat before scoring along with Fletcher on Trout’s single to left off Randy Dobnak (0-3).
+Ohtani shattered his bat before scoring along with David Fletcher on Trout’s single to left off Randy Dobnak (0-3).

 Twins shortstop Andrelton Simmons missed his return to Anaheim after testing positive for COVID-19 earlier in the week.
 Simmons spent the past five seasons with the Angels, winning two Gold Gloves and becoming a fan favorite for his acrobatic defense.